 Abrams wanted his child characters full of innocence, to represent them just before they slipped into that tainted world of puberty.
 During casting, his discovery of the inexperienced Joel Courtney was significant, as there’s something in the young actor’s eyes that communicates innocence, vulnerability, and wonder all at the same time.
 Much like Henry Thomas in E.T., Courtney personifies what it means to be a young person in this age, and captures so many universal emotions along the way.
 But he’s also not too young to let a girl like Alice go unnoticed.
 Fanning, whose older sister Dakota starred in Spielberg’s War of the Worlds, has a heart-wrenching scene where she confesses to Joe that her father (Ron Eldard) may have played a part in his mother’s death.
 From the sidelines, Griffiths, Lee, as well as the film crew’s other players Zach Mills and Gabriel Basso, provide much comic relief.

 Abrams dives into his period with plenty of humorous “remember when” moments, such as making the newfangled Walkman or lingo like “mint” comic jabs.
 The Knacks’ “My Sharona” also has a significant place on the soundtrack, while Abrams’ composer Michael Giacchino channels John Williams at his most magical.
 Although the film doesn’t look like it was shot in 1979, the production’s mise-en-scène captures the era with pitch-perfect inflection.
 Filling his frame with his usual lens flare-dominated visual style, Abrams adds flourishes—such as split-diopter lenses and low-angle perspectives—which resound with the spirit of Spielberg classics.
-Visually and aurally, we’re transported into the film’s period, only occasionally removed by the modern (and exceptional) CGI work used to render certain effects.
+Visually and aurally, Abrams transports his audience into the film’s period, an immersion only occasionally betrayed by the modern (and exceptional) CGI work used to render certain effects.